 What is the purpose of screening for coronary artery disease?

-In many cases and in many patients, the first symptom of coronary artery disease is sudden death from a large myocardial infarction or MI without any preceding warning signs or chest pain.
-For this reason, our physicians are now performing screening tests to detect signs of coronary artery disease prior to such serious medical events.
+Often the first symptom of coronary artery disease is sudden death, resulting from a sudden and large myocardial infarction.
+This can occur without any preceding warning signs or chest pain.
+For this reason, our physicians are now performing screening tests to be proactive.
+To help detect signs of coronary artery disease before such serious medical events.

 What are the risk factors for coronary artery disease?